BYUcs236ta/cs236_Decker_Goodrich/Lab2a.md

 2. Leave any feedback in notes of your lab submission

 ---
-### TODO for the project **NOT REQUIRED FOR THE LAB**
+### TODO for the project

+ **Not Required for the lab**
 1. Write and test parsing functions for the remaining grammar rules (Hint: this lab only covered terminals.
 For non-terminals in the grammar call the function associated with the production)
 2. Write a `run` function for the parser
 	1. This `run` function will call your `Parser::datalogProgram()` function